 In 1991, The Equitable was purchased by a French insurer called AXA.

 That acquisition created the American brand that we know today as AXA Equitable, which is part of the larger multinational AXA Group that operates in 59 countries worldwide!

 For over 150 years, AXA Equitable has been making good on its promises to its policyholders and has expanded into other areas of the financial services market, such as investment management and retirement planning.

 AXA Equitable also invests heavily in the communities that they serve.
 AXA Equitable gives out millions to charities and scholarships annually in the spirit of corporate responsibility.

-AXA Equitable Financial Strength Ratings
+AXA Life Insurance Reviews of Financial Strength Ratings